numberscope/frontscope/doc/making-a-visualizer.md

 1. `name`
 2. `description`
-3. `isValid`: A boolean that says whether the current set of parameter values is self-consistent and safe to use.
+3. `isValid`: A boolean that says whether the current configuration of parameter values is self-consistent and safe to use.
 Generally, this will be set automatically based on the output of `checkParameters()`, which is mentioned in the description of `validate()` below.
-4. `params`: The engine expects all visualizers to have parameters that can be set by the user, though these parameters can be empty.
-This `params` property is an object mapping parameter names to (plain) objects that satisfy the `ParamInterface` -- basically, they describe the parameter, giving whether it is required, how it should be labeled and presented in the UI, and so on.
+4. `params`: A parameterizable object has to come with a set of user-facing parameters—even if the set is empty.
+The `params` property is an object mapping parameter names to parameter objects—that is, (plain) objects implementing the parameter interface (`ParamInterface`).
+A parameter object describes how a parameter should appear in the UI, what kind of values it can take, whether it's required, and so on.
-5. `validate()`: Return a `ValidationStatus` object that indicates to the engine that the visualizer is valid.
-The engine will call `validate` before it calls `initialize`, and it will only proceed if the `isValid` property of the `ValidationStatus` object is `true`.
-Otherwise, it will display the error.
-Generally speaking, the framework takes care of these bookkeeping details, and you can just implement the `checkParameters()` method, which only has to return a `ValidationStatus` that indicates whether the parameter values are sensible.
+5. `validate()`: Check whether the current configuration of parameter values is valid, and call the `assignParameters()` method below if so.
+Return a `ValidationStatus` object that tells the engine whether the check and assignment succeeded.
+Whenever the engine wants to load a parameter configuration into a parameterizable object, it will use `validate()` to do so.
+If it gets back a `ValidationStatus` with `isValid = true`, it will proceed with whatever it is doing.
+If it gets a status with `isValid = false`, it will will stop what it is doing and help the user fix the problem by displaying any error messages the status carries.
+Most parameterizable objects will extend `Paramable` and use its default implementation of `validate()`.
+This implementation checks parameter validity by calling the `checkParameters()` method, which just has to return a `ValidationStatus` that says whether the parameters are valid.
+The default implementation then handles all the other responsibilities of `validate()`.
 6. `assignParameters()`: Copy the `value` property of each item in `params` to the place where the implementing object will access it.
 Typically, that means copying to top-level properties of the object.
-The implementing object should only use parameter values supplied by `assignParameters()`, because these have been vetted with a `validate()` call.
+The implementing object should only use parameter values supplied by `assignParameters()`, because these have been vetted by `validate()`.
 In contrast, values taken directly from `params` are unvalidated, and they can change from valid to invalid at any time.
 7. `refreshParams()`: Copy the current working values of the parameters back into the `value` properties in the `params` object, so they can be reflected in the parameter UI.
-This method is used by visualizers that change their own parameters while they're running.
+This method is used by objects that can update their own parameters, rather than just having parameters assigned through the standard parameter UI.